Matthew-Zimmer/inference-engine/PLAN.md

 65. [ ] after request is done need to deinit the memory and event fd
 66. [ ] implement the high priority http web server
 67. [ ] benchmark the inference engine
+68. [x] need an averager cuda kernel on the gpu side to average all embeddings
+69. [x] allocate space on gpu for u16 and u64 for tokens
+70. [x] invoke the u16 -> u64 upcast kernel before sending to model
+71. [x] invoke the averaging kernel after the model is ran
+72. [x] change tokening cpu side to use u16s instead of u64s